 Part Two of the Teachers' Standards relates to personal and professional conduct.
 Trainees embarking on a programme of ITE will have demonstrated that they possess the required attitudes and behaviours as an element of the selection process.
 No matter which route to QTS they follow all trainees are expected to demonstrate high professional standards from the outset.
-For that reason the guidance on the standards in Part Two is not graded.
-Any concerns should be discussed immediately with the trainee/SBT/SM/PT and appropriate support and guidance given.
-A trainee who does not demonstrate the required standard after guidance and support has been given will be awarded a fail grade for the school experience.
+Any concerns should be discussed immediately with the trainee, school-based tutor, subject mentor and partnership tutor and appropriate support and guidance given.
+A trainee who does not demonstrate the required standard after guidance and support has been given will not progress through the school experience and will be required to resit.

-Newman Trainees have signed a Professional Code of Conduct and a Code of Practice for School Experience which must be up held.
+Newman Trainees have signed a Professional Code of Conduct and a Code of Practice for School Experience which must be upheld.